jrbrayjr2006/passenger-checkin-server/README.md

 docker build --file=Dockerfile.server --tag=passenger-checkin-server:latest --rm=true .
 ```

 Login to your an accessible docker repository if applicable or use a local repository.
-Create a public or accessible private repository and tag the imnage
+Create a public or accessible private repository and tag the image

 ```cmd
 docker image ls